ekstep/EkStep-Developer/json-schema-validator/tools/php/README.md

 ```

 ## Schema
-The schema files should be kept ../../schema/v<schema version> and should be named as:
+The schema files should be kept at ../../schema/v&lt;schema version&gt; and should be named as:
 * file name should be all lowercase
 * file name should exactly match the event type. eg: be_object_lifecycle, cp_interact
 * file should have dot json extension